 Deferred tax assets and liabilities are calculated at the tax rates that are expected to apply to the period when the assets are realised or the liabilities are settled, based on tax rates enacted or substantively enacted at balance date.
 Their measurement also reflects the manner in which management expects to recover or settle the carrying amount of the related assets or liabilities.

-Income taxes relating to items recognised directly in equity are recognised directly in equity and not in the statement of profit or loss and other comprehensive income.
+Income taxes relating to items recognised directly in equity are not in the statement of profit or loss and other comprehensive income.

 Tax consolidation